recursiveai/kantan/README.md

 ```
 {
-    "requirements": [ // Requirements to be installed using `pip install`
+    "requirements": [ // Requirements to be installed on the new environment using `pip install`
-        numpy=1.2.3
+        "numpy=1.2.3"
     ],
     "include_files" : [ // Files to be copied to `env_dir`
         "file_to_copy"